|Importance of 5-Star Service||– Emphasizes the significance of exceptional customer service during times of emotional and financial unrest.|

 Grow your business with 5-star customer service

 You don’t have to be a genius to do customer service well.
-You just need to be intelligent about where and how you are spending your resources.
-Give your employees the opportunity to develop themselves within their roles and then use that education to push your customer service strategy into the future.
+You need to be intelligent about where and how you are spending your resources.
+Allow your employees to develop themselves within their roles and then use that education to push your customer service strategy into the future.
 Treat your customers and employees as humans—respect them and their needs and they’ll pay it back to you ten-fold.
 If you follow these five tips, you’ll be on your way to 5-star customer service in no time.